geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or paint in every breast the rising joy, 6 10

 The assembled peers, who view'd the happy scene,
-On bended knees salute their future queen ;
+On bended knees salute their future queen;
 When thro' the crowd the rescued Alfred sprung,
-And thanks and greetings trembled on his tongue ; While youthful Henry follow'd, to require
+And thanks and greetings trembled on his tongue;
+While youthful Henry follow'd, to require
 A guide to lead them to the realms of fire.
-But till the morn the king commands their stay ;
+But till the morn the king commands their stay;
 The knights, tho' loth, the monarch's will obey.

 The lute's soft sound, the trump, and mellow horn,
-And songs of pleasure rous'd the lingering morn ; 6'20 What splendid scenes unfolded to the sight
+And songs of pleasure rous'd the lingering morn; 6'20 What splendid scenes unfolded to the sight
 The soft effulgence of its emerald light !
 The monarch's hall, of shells and coral rais'd,